 This note will discuss personal service as one of the modes of serving a process.
 In doing so, the note will discuss the meaning of personal service, its use as the general mode of service, who effects personal service, how it is generally effected, and how it is effected for particular entities.

-This note will discuss substituted service as one of the modes of serving a process.
-In doing so, the note will discuss the meaning of substituted service, the modes of substituted service, the conditions that must be fulfilled before the court orders substituted service, and how to obtain an order for substituted service.
+This note will discuss substituted service as a mechanism for serving a process that is required to be served personally.
+In doing so, the note will discuss the meaning of substituted service, when the court may order substituted service, the modes of substituted service, and how to obtain an order for substituted service.

 This note will discuss the meaning of service outside the jurisdiction, the prohibition on serving a writ outside the jurisdiction, and the proper way to institute and give notice of an action to a person outside the jurisdiction (outside Ghana).